Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Randomization/Index.md

 # Overview

-The randomization toolest within the perception package simplifies the process of randomizing aspects of the generated dataset.
+The randomization toolset simplifies randomizing aspects of generating synthetic data.
+It facilitates exposing parameters for randomization, offers samplers to pick random values from parameters, and provides scenarios to define a full randomization process.
+Each of these also allows for custom implementations to fit particular randomization needs.

 **What is Domain Randomization?**

-Domain Randomization is a technique used in the genration of synthetic datasets.
-It adds variance to the examples used to train an ML model by randomizing several aspects of the content.
-The intuition is that a model trained on such data is more robust to the inevitable variance encountered in the real world where the model will be tested.
-The term was first coined by OpenAI when they trained a robot for a pick and place task [using only synthetic data](http://arxiv.org/abs/1703.06907).
+Domain randomization is used to create variability in synthetic datasets to help ML models trained in a synthetic domain (Unity) work well in real world applications.
+The intuition is that the real world is complex and varies widely, while synthetic datasets have limited variation.
+By randomizing parts of the synthetic domain the ML model will be exposed to enough variability to perform well when deployed.
+Domain randomization techniques vary widely in what they randomize and how they choose the randomization to apply.
+The randomization toolset is intended to facilitate a broad variety of implementations and applications.

+Our use of domain randomization draws from Tobin et al. (2017) work training robotic pick and place using purely synthetic data.

 **How can a Unity project be randomized using the Perception Randomization toolset?**